 Lamproite is a basic rock having a relatively simple mineralogy consisting of the minerals altered olivine and phlogopite mica set in a very fine-grained groundmass consisting of clays and carbonate minerals.
 The chemical composition of the minerals is responsible for the high magnesium and potassium content of the rock.
 The processed lamproite is not considered hazardous or toxic in normal use due to the absence of metallic or sulfide minerals.
 The rock is virtually insoluble, odorless, will not burn or support combustion and does not present an explosion hazard.
-Magnesium-mica also has the benefit of not molding in moist atmospheric conditions or having an expiration date.
+Magnesium-Mica does not mold in moist atmospheric conditions or have an expiration date.